TypeStrong/typedoc/.github/ISSUE_TEMPLATE/bug_report.md

     First, please use a clear and descriptive title for the issue to identify the bug.

     Please be as specific as possible!
-Provide codes, sreenshots, repositories, explanations, issues, links ... anything that could describe your point.
+Provide codes, screenshots, repositories, explanations, issues, links ... anything that could describe your point.
 -->

 - [ ] I have checked [issues with bug label](https://github.com/TypeStrong/typedoc/labels/bug) and found no duplicates